In the event of an emergency, the BC SPCA is here to support pet guardians and keep animals safe. Our emergency services include:

 - Provide you with pet food, crates, dishes, leashes and collars, pet toys and other supplies;

-- Register your pet and connect you with free, temporary accommodation for your animal at an SPCA shelter, partner facility or in an SPCA foster home;
+- Register your pet and connect you with free, temporary accommodation for your animal at a BC SPCA animal centre, partner facility or in a BC SPCA foster home;

-- Help coordinate veterinary care – emergency and/or non-emergency.
+- Help coordinate emergency and/or non-emergency veterinary care.

 Animals are sheltered at SPCA facilities or in specialized SPCA foster homes.
 To access this service, please contact your local BC SPCA branch or the BC SPCA Animal Helpline 1-855-622-7722.